 Night Witches by Jason Morningstar – All-women night bombers dealing with sexism & homophobia by day and war by night

-Orgy In The Fens by Caitlynn Belle – graduating wizards celebrate their new & uncertain lives with a magical orgy
+Orgy In The Fens by Aura Belle – graduating wizards celebrate their new & uncertain lives with a magical orgy

-Our Radios Are Dying by Caitlynn Belle – queer women discuss their Star Crossed Love as they share their last hour of air adrift in space
+Our Radios Are Dying by Aura Belle – queer women discuss their Star Crossed Love as they share their last hour of air adrift in space

 Queer Fantasy Road Trip by Quinn Wilson – A group of queer youths set out on a road trip that will bring them closer to each other and themselves.